UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

   - **tap** means pressing a key (more precisely, activating the scancode) and immediately releasing it again
   - **hold** means pressing the key, waiting until the key which activated the macro is released, and then releasing the key again.
 I.e., `holdKey <x>` is equivalent to `pressKey <x>; delayUntilRelease; releaseKey <x>`, while `tapKey <x>` is equivalent to `pressKey <x>; releaseKey <x>`.
   - **toggle** will check if the shortcut is pressed in this macro's reports.
 If it is, it will deactivate the shortcut, otherwise it will activate it.
 This always acts on persistent reports.
-  - **persistent** argument will global reports.
+  - **persistent** argument will use global reports.
 These reports can be accessed from any macro and will not be cleared when the macro ends.
 This is useful for long-term key toggling.
 E.g., `toggleKey persistent LS` acts similar to caps lock.
   - `tapKeySeq` can be used for executing custom sequences.
 The default action for each shortcut in the sequence is tap.
 Other actions can be specified using `MODMASK`.
 E.g.:
     - `CS-u 1 2 3 space` - control shift U + number + space - linux shortcut for a custom unicode character.
     - `pA- tab tab rA-` - tap alt tab twice to bring forward the second background window.